Owe-Pay/OPBot/README.md

 # User Stories

-* As the person who usually helps to pay first for food when ordering in deliveries for my hostel mates, I wish I had a way to easily visualise who is in debt with me.
+* As the person who usually helps to pay first for food when ordering in deliveries for my hostel mates, I wish I had a way to easily visualise who is in debt with me so that I can manage my finances better.

-* As the person who mainly orders food for my hostel level mates, I want presets that accomodate for common additional fees such as Goods and Services Charge (GST) and service charge.
+* As the person who mainly orders food for my hostel level mates, I want presets that accomodate for common additional fees such as Goods and Services Charge (GST) and service charge so that I can add orders without having to manually calculate these common fees for individual items.

-* As a student who tags on to food orders, I want to have a system that keeps track of how much I still owe to people and the breakdown of the debt.
+* As a student who tags on to food orders, I want to have a system that keeps track of how much I still owe to people and the breakdown of the debt so that I can pay back what I owe easier.

-* As a person who goes out to eat with friends , I want a simple system to create new orders to be repaid and update the status of my debts.
+* As a person who goes out to eat with friends , I want a simple system to create new orders to be repaid and update the status of my debts so that I can have an easier time managing multiple debts at once.

-* As a person who eats out with friends, I want a system that tracks the food items bought without the need for manually inputting the data, which reduces inconvenience for me.
+* As a person who eats out with friends, I want a system that tracks the food items bought without the need for manually inputting the information so that it is more convenient for myself to create new orders.

-* As an existing user of Telegram, I would like the debt calculation to be done on Telegram so that it will integrate with my group chats.
+* As an existing user of Telegram, I would like the debt calculation to be done on Telegram so that it will integrate with my group chats so that I can manage them seamlessly without having to leave Telegram.

 # Development Plan